raduchiriac/raduchiriac.github.io/_posts/2015-04-10-grunt-for-browserify.md

 grid: 40
 ---

-If you - like me, like to use Browserify to speedup the process of developing your web apps, you will very soon feel the need of any sort of automated tasks that can lead you to a more continuous development ecosystem.
+If you - like me, like to use Browserify to speedup the process of developing your web applications, you will very soon feel the need of any sort of automated tasks that can lead you to a more continuous development ecosystem.
 Let’s begin.

 #### Why Browserify?